-The Museum of Childhood Ireland project is an initiative designed to deliver a world-class facility exploring and engaging all themes of childhood on our island.
-The Museum will have as its principal objective the collecting, curating and exhibiting of historical and social historical artefacts, and its primary aim is to create meaningful and lasting experiences for children and adults and to place the voice of the child where it belongs, from earliest times to the present day, front and centre in Ireland.
+The Museum of Childhood Ireland is an initiative designed to deliver a world-class facility exploring and engaging all themes of childhood on our island.
+The Museum will have as its principal objective the collecting, curating and exhibiting of historical and social historical artefacts and history.
+The primary aim is to create meaningful, insightful, interesting, lasting experiences for children and adults and to place the voice of the child where it belongs, from earliest times to the present day, front and centre in Ireland.